endlos99/xdt99/README.md

  * `xas99`: A TMS9900 cross-assembler
  * `xga99`: A GPL cross-assembler
+ * `xbas99`: A TI BASIC and TI Extended BASIC lister and encoder
  * `xdm99`: A command-line disk manager for sector-based TI disk images
  * `xvm99`: A command-line volume manager for nanoPEB/CF7A Compact Flash cards